Engineering Management MSc

 How you'll learn

-Course content is guided by our close links with companies such as Jaguar Land Rover, Aston Martin, UNIPART, SAIC, Prodrive, Airbus, Tata, GKN, Ricardo, and MIRA, many of whom provide input as members of our Industry Advisory Board, while the strategy director for Jaguar Land Rover has previously been a regular guest speaker.
+Course content has been guided by our close links with companies such as Jaguar Land Rover, Aston Martin, UNIPART, SAIC, Prodrive, Airbus, Tata, GKN, Ricardo, and MIRA.

-You may use 3D solid modelling in Design Principles and Practice, video material in Supply Chain Management, company visits in Project Management and international case studies in Global Engineering Strategy.
+You may use 3D solid modelling in Design Principles and Practice, video material in Supply Chain Management, company visits in Project Management and international case studies and strategy simulation in Global Engineering Strategy.
 These examples form part of the content delivered in the modules referred to.

 Assessment